 Sweet, sweet Tiki has had such a hard life.
 He lived his life on the streets in Florida until someone took him to a county shelter.
-When Hurricane Irma was heading their way, the shelter had to evacuate all of their animals.
+When Hurricane Irma was heading their way, the shelter had to evacuate all their animals.
 Many were transported to Georgia and Good Mews was able to help out and take several cats.
 When we went to the shelter where they were being housed, we saw Tiki sitting in his cat carrier under a table, curled up in a ball with his head hidden.
-We could tell he was scared to death.
+We could tell he was scared to death and was not feeling well.
 And right then and there, we knew he had to come back to Good Mews with us.

 Tiki is also FIV+, but don’t let that scare you!
 FIV+ cats can live long and healthy lives.
 They can also live safely with FIV negative cats.
 FIV is spread through severe bite wounds, so it is important that your kitties get along.
 To learn more about FIV, please read the articles under the Advice tab.